WiseGuru/MaxwellCTI/src/site/notes/Tool Deep-Dives/Windows/PowerShell.md

 	- `Bypass` and `Unrestricted` are the most open
 	- `AllSigned` or `RemoteSigned` allow signed scripts to run
 		- `RemoteSigned` allows unsigned scripts if they are unblocked by something like the `Unblock-File` cmdlet.

+## WMI/CMI Commands
+The commands below are equivalent to the [[Tool Deep-Dives/Windows/wmic#WMIC Commands\|WMIC commands]] for process investigation
+1. Get list of all processes
+2. Get

 # Metadata